-A Windows Azure Virtual Machine is created from an image or a disk, and all Virtual Machines use one operating system disk, a temporary local disk, and possibly multiple data disks.
-All images and disks, except the temporary local disk, are created from Virtual Hard Disk (VHD) files stored as page blobs in a storage account in Windows Azure.
-You can use platform images that are available in Windows Azure to create virtual machines or you can upload your own images to create customized virtual machines.
-The disks that are created from images are also stored in Windows Azure storage.
+You create an Azure Virtual Machine from an image or a disk, and all virtual machines use one operating system disk, a temporary local disk, and possibly multiple data disks.
+All images and disks, except the temporary local disk, are created from VHD files stored as page blobs in a storage account in Azure.
+You can use platform images that are available in Azure to create virtual machines or you can upload your own images.
+The disks that are created from images are also stored in Azure storage.
 You can easily create new virtual machines from existing disks.

-A VHD file is stored as a page blob in Windows Azure storage and can be used for creating images, operating system disks, or data disks in Windows Azure.
-You can upload a VHD file to Windows Azure and manage it just as you would any other page blob.
+A VHD file is stored as a page blob in Azure storage and can be used for creating images, operating system disks, or data disks in Azure.
+You can upload a VHD file to Azure and manage it just as you would any other page blob.
+VHD files can be copied or moved and they can be deleted as long as they are not being referenced by a disk.
+A VHD file is stored as a page blob in Azure storage and can be used for creating images, operating system disks, or data disks.
+You can upload a VHD file to Azure and manage it just as you would any other page blob.
 VHD files can be copied or moved and they can be deleted as long as they are not being referenced by a disk.
 For more information about page blobs, see Understanding Block Blobs and Page Blobs.

 An image is a VHD file that you can use as a template to create a new virtual machine.
 An image is a template because it doesn’t have specific settings like a configured virtual machine, such as the computer name and user account settings.
-Think of these as sysprep’d images.
-You can use Platform Images from the Image Gallery which are provided by Microsoft to create virtual machines or you can create your own images.
+Think of these as images prepared with the SysPrep tool.
+You can use Platform Images from the Image Gallery, which are provided by Microsoft to create virtual machines or you can create your own images.

-All Windows images from the gallery now have an operating system disk size of 127GB.
-There are also a number of gallery images that you can use to build SharePoint 2013 farms including several SQL Server 2012 images as well as a SharePoint 2013 Trial.
-This trial image contains the SharePoint 2013 binaries, but the farm install wizard has not been executed.
+There are also a number of gallery images that you can use to build SharePoint 2013 farms including several SQL Server 2012 images.
+The SharePoint 2013 Trial image has SharePoint Server 2013 installed, but the SharePoint Products and Technologies Configuration wizard has not been run.

-This SharePoint 2013 trial license can be upgraded to a fully licensed version.
-To convert a license type and enter the product key
+The SharePoint 2013 Trial license can be upgraded to a fully licensed version.
+To convert a license type and enter the product key, do the following: